Kala Namak (Black Salt), Rock Salt (Sendha Namak) and Table Salt - Medicinal and Other Uses

 Add salt in hot water and dip the legs up to the knees in the water.
 Massage the calves with this hot water too.

-Put 4 tsp salt in a liter of hot water.
+Put 4 tsp salt in a litre of hot water.
 Give fomentation with a cloth dipped in this.

 In Insect Bites